niol/lazygal/man/lazygal.1.md

 :   Size of images, define as name=xxy, \..., eg.
     small=800x600,medium=1024x768.
 The special dimensions 0x0 use
     original size.
 Refer to the IMAGE RESIZE DESCRIPTION section for more information on the available syntax.
+The number of sizes provided will define the number of sizes that will be generated:
+    `--image-size="medium=800x600"` will only generate all images for a medium size (no small size)
+    `--image-size="small=640x480,medium=800x600,large=1024x768"` will
+    generate 3 sizes for all images (small, medium, large)

 `-T THUMBNAIL_SIZE` `--thumbnail-size=THUMBNAIL_SIZE`